hermangroup/docs/wallets/paper.rst

 .. figure:: img/paper-block.png
    :width: 400px

-   Viewing the balance of the paper wallet using the Dash Block Explorer at explorer.dash.org
+   Viewing the balance of the paper wallet using the Historia Block Explorer at explorer.historia.network

 Spending from a paper wallet
 ============================